PUB HLTH 7147OL - Health Technology Assessment

 Access to this course will be available through MyUni after enrolment.

 Additional course-related material will be available through MyUni.
 This includes the course timetable, e-learning modules, discussion boards and more information on learning support services available for students.
-MyMedia recordings of synchronous teaching sessions offered online (through Collaborate) will also be available.
+Recordings of synchronous teaching sessions offered online (through Zoom) will also be available.

 Learning & Teaching Activities